The cause of this defect is not known.

 Infants with intestinal malrotation can suddenly develop vomiting, diarrhea, and abdominal pain and swelling, and these symptoms can also come and go.

 If the blood supply to the middle of the intestine is completely cut off because of a volvulus, sudden, severe pain and vomiting develop.

 Bile, a substance formed in the liver, may be vomited, making the vomit appear green.
 Eventually, the abdomen swells.

-X-rays also are taken after barium is placed in the infant's rectum (called a barium enema Barium x-ray studies of the digestive tract X-rays often are used to evaluate digestive problems.
-Standard x-rays (plain x-rays) do not require any special preparation (see Plain X-Rays).
-These x-rays usually can show a blockage or paralysis... read more ) or swallowed by the infant (called an upper gastrointestinal or upper GI series).
+X-rays also are taken after barium is placed in the infant's rectum (called a barium enema Barium X-Ray Studies of the Digestive Tract X-rays often are used to evaluate digestive problems.
+Standard x-rays ( plain x-rays) can show some blockages or paralysis of the digestive tract, or abnormal air patterns in the abdominal cavity... read more ) or swallowed by the infant (called an upper gastrointestinal or upper GI series).
 Barium looks white on x-rays and outlines the digestive tract, showing the contours and lining of the esophagus, stomach, small intestine, and large intestine.
 Barium x-rays can help doctors see whether the lower intestines are in an abnormal position.